 - egg yolks

-Loaded with vitamins and minerals that are essential in the production of healthy sperm and eggs, nuts and seeds are beneficial for fertility and should be eaten as part of your daily diet.
+2. Nuts and Seeds for FertilityLoaded with vitamins and minerals that are essential in the production of healthy sperm and eggs, nuts and seeds are beneficial for fertility and should be eaten as part of your daily diet.

 Nuts for FertilityPacked with nutrients that are associated with increased healthy sperm in men and egg production in women, nuts are an excellent addition to your fertility diet.
 They contain antioxidants, vitamin E, zinc, folate, omega 3 fatty acids and even selenium—all of which are excellent fertility boosters.

 Take cashew nuts for instance—cashews are a good source of zinc, magnesium and copper.
 These minerals keep the body ready for pregnancy, increase male fertility and also give you healthy skin.
 As we've discussed earlier, zinc is known to be one of the best minerals for male and female fertility (it's great for egg and sperm health).
 Magnesium, on the other hand, helps reduce the risk of colon cancer, while copper helps prevent heart problems and promotes strong bones.
-About 3 ounces of cashews (approximately 25 nuts) every day provides you with 1/3 of your daily Zinc requirements
+About 3 ounces of cashews (approximately 25 nuts) every day provides you with 1/3 of your daily Zinc requirements.

 Other nuts that are good for fertility include:

 Seeds for FertilityThere is a wide range of seeds that are beneficial for fertility, so you’re sure to find ones that you like and can incorporate into your day.
 Some seeds for fertility include sunflower seeds, linseeds/flaxseeds, chia, pumpkin, sesame seeds.
 Add them to your breakfast cereal, eat them as a snack or add them to smoothies or salads.
 There are so many ways to eat them!